 Let’s do some tapping on this:

-Karate Chop: Even though I often feel worried and heavy, I invite my primitive brain to take a deep breath… and realize that we are actually pretty safe.
+Side of Hand (Karate Chop): Even though I often feel worried and heavy, I invite my primitive brain to take a deep breath… and realize that we are actually pretty safe.

 Even though I have a habit of focusing on the negative… most people do!
 I’m open to releasing this and letting my joy bubble out.

-Even though I sometimes substitute heavy feelings for being really grounded… I’d rather allow natural focus to come through as I calm my primitive brain.
+Even though I sometimes substitute heavy feelings for being really grounded… I’d rather allow my natural focus to come through as I calm my primitive brain.

 Top of the Head: I don’t feel as much joy as I’d like.